It’s the one thing we all know will happen and yet who wants to stare too long into that particular abyss?

 4. Consider Life Insurance

 If you don’t already have life insurance, now may be the right time to do it.
+You can compare and get life insurance quotes in minutes with Money Supermarket.

 It’s a crucial part of the planning stage, especially if you have a partner or children, and the sooner you do it, the less expensive it will be – after all, life insurance policies increase dramatically in price as we age and become particularly expensive once we’re over 60.
+Click here to find a policy that’s right for you.

 There are other ways to pay less inheritance tax, click here for more information.
 This site will also give you a good idea of how much you’d end up paying based on your financial status.